 ‘Largely unrecognised during his lifetime, Blake is now considered a seminal figure in the history of the poetry and visual arts of the Romantic Age.
 What he called his prophetic were said by 20th-century critic Northrop Frye to form “what is in proportion to its merits the least read body of poetry in the English language”.
 His visual artistry led 21st-century critic Jonathan Jones to proclaim him “far and away the greatest artist Britain has ever produced”.
 In 2002, Blake was placed at number 38 in the BBC’s poll of the 100 Greatest Britons.
 Although he lived in London his entire life, except for three years spent in Felpham, West Sussex.
 He produced a diverse and symbolically rich oevre, which embraced the imagination as “the body of God” or “human existence itself”.’
 (Wikipedia: William Blake).

-Main image: William Blake by artist Sara Clay
+Main image: William Blake, oil sketch by artist Sara Clay